 If you’re a Google Chrome user, chances are you have at some point encountered the dreaded “server DNS address could not be found” error when browsing the internet.
-Don’t worry, you’re not alone!
-This is a fairly common error message that occurs when the Domain Name Server (DNS) is unavailable.
+Don’t worry - this is a fairly common error message that occurs when the Domain Name Server (DNS) is unavailable.

 So why is it unavailable:

-In this article, we’re going to walk through the five most common ways to fix the problem so this message goes away and you can once again access the internet.
+In this article, we’re going to walk through the 5 most common ways to fix the problem so this "server DNS address could not be found" message goes away and you can once again access the website.

 One reason you may be seeing the “DNS server is unavailable” or “server DNS address could not be found” error may be due to an incorrect, corrupt, or outdated driver.
 You can check on your driver either manually or automatically.

 Go to your manufacturer’s website and search for the most recent correct driver.
 If you have trouble finding it or not even sure what it looks, contact the manufacturer and they can get you what you need.
 You might need to check with both your PC’s manufacturer and the manufacturer of the component itself.